Heterogeneous message passing for heterogeneous networks

 Note we allow $r_j=-1$ and use this notation to indicate the standard mean-field approximation.

 Below, we test the ability of heterogeneous NMP to account for the spectral properties of large networks.
-We find that increasing $r$ does indeed increase the accuracy of the approach over conventional MP.
-By setting $r_i=0$ for large-degree nodes, we retain much of the improved accuracy but for only a small additional cost compared to conventional MP.
-Remarkably, by setting $r_i=-1$ for the large-degree nodes, we find it is possible to increase both the accuracy and the speed of conventional MP at the same time.
+We find that increasing $r$ does indeed increase the accuracy of the approach over conventional MP, at the expense of increased compute time.
+However, by setting $r_i=0$ for large-degree nodes, we retain much of the improved accuracy for only a small additional cost compared to conventional MP.
+Remarkably, by setting $r_i=-1$ for the large-degree nodes, we find it is possible to derive an algorithm that is able to improve on both accuracy and speed, compared to conventional MP.